geneontology/helpdesk/README.md

 The GOC also supports several mailing lists to foster discussion within the GO community.
 Subscribe to one or more of these [mailing lists](http://www.geneontology.org/page/go-mailing-lists) to follow general developments, discussions within the GOC, or to post a message to the GO community.

-Otherwise, please login, create questions/issues, and join the community here on GitHub!
+Otherwise, please login, (create questions/issues)[https://github.com/geneontology/helpdesk/issues], and join the community here on GitHub!

 Best wishes,